2024-01-10 9 min read Engineering Manager

 Analytics platforms:

-• Firebase Analytics / Mixpanel / Amplitude for event tracking
+• Firebase Analytics / Mixpanel / Amplitude / PostHog for event tracking

 • Choose based on your company’s existing stack, not features